UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 2. **Global filter**

 	We have added a select box to the `index.html` file that allows users to choose a group of countries.
 Whenever the selection changes, you need to filter the loaded dataset and update all views.
 One option is always selected (default option = oecd).
+In addition to this select box, filter the global data where duration > 0.

 3. **Lexis chart**

 	* `age` is shown on the y-axis and `year` on the x-axis.
 You can set the input domains of the two linear linear scales manually, so that the axes remain constant although filters or selections may change (e.g., age: [25,95] and year: [1950,2021]).
+There will be arrows outside of these bounds, and they should be masked with a chart-mask, similar to P1.
 	* The lexis chart is similar to a scatter plot but instead of point marks, you need to draw lines/arrows.
 The coordinates for the lines are: x1=`start_year`, x2=`end_year`, y1=`start_age`, and y2=`end_age`.
+	* There
 	* The D3 code for creating arrowheads (SVG markers) is included in `lexisChart.js`.
 The SVG markers are initialized with an id (e.g., `#arrow-head`) and can then be applied to SVG lines using D3 (i.e., `.attr('marker-end', 'url(#arrow-head)')`) or CSS (i.e., `marker-end: url(#arrow-head)`).
 To learn more about how the marker ends work, see [this short explainer](https://observablehq.com/@stvkas/interacting-with-marker-ends) made by Steve Kasica.
  	* Arrows can have 3 different styles: